Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - *Bug fixed:* Spies in the Monolith vents could be seen from Cafe's outside fake backdrop material.
 ---
 - Enhanced Orphanage:
   - Cam.
-Net. has been completely redesigned with five new ones: two located in first and second floor’s hallways and one in the courtyard.
+Net. has been completely redesigned with five new ones: two located in first and second floor's hallways and one in the courtyard.
   - Sector 2 spawn points do not activate until 10 seconds after Sector 1 has been bombed.
   - The elevators are now a one-click interaction.
   - The connector vent between Laundry and Storage has been removed.